Vruddhi18/diet-tracker_django/README.md

 # Diet Tracker

 ## Project Overview
 The **Diet Tracker**  is a Django web-based application that allows users to track their daily food intake.
-It provides a user-friendly interface for logging meals, tracking calories and give insights on healthy food habits.
+It provides a user-friendly interface for logging meals, tracking calories and offering insights on healthy food habits.

 ## Features